 Rehabilitation and Renovation in the Mid-20th Century

-The Church of San Giovannello in Gerace underwent intensive restoration processes in the 20th century, aimed at restoring its former glory.
-Although the temple was in a difficult condition after decades of neglect, the actions taken by Italian institutions demonstrated the scale of commitment to heritage protection.
-Today, the church serves as the Pan-Italian Orthodox Sanctuary (Santuario Ortodosso Panitalico), restoring its original spiritual role.
+The Church of San Giovannello in Gerace underwent restoration processes in the 20th century, aimed at safeguarding its historic fabric.
+Although the temple was in a difficult condition after decades of neglect, the actions taken by Italian institutions demonstrated the importance attached to the protection of local heritage.
+Thanks to these works, the building has preserved its historic character and remains one of the important points on the map of medieval Gerace.

 The 1950s: Structural Reconstruction and Restoration